Zakir176/Xputer.com/README.md

 2. **Design**: Do you have a specific look in mind, or should I design a mockup?
 3. **Development**: I can set up the project structure and begin coding.

-Would you like to proceed with a prototype, or would you like me to draft a detailed roadmap first? 😊